What is PaaS?

 The biggest benefit of PaaS is the ability for the client to easily and readily implement a PaaS system.
 Because the platform is generally delivered via an online web portal, PaaS can be set up quite easily, making it quite straightforward to implement.
-Generally there is no hardware to install on the client side and the operating system and other important programs are ready to use.
+Generally, there is no hardware to install on the client side and the operating system and other important programs are ready to use.
 All that is needed is a computer and an internet connection.

 PaaS is great for scaling a businesses IT needs.

 In considering cost, a PaaS service offering is generally charged on a per month/per user basis.
-This means that as requirements change, the platform can be expanded to meet the new demands of the business, without over or under investing in IT.
-Further, monthly usage fees are generally much more palatable on cashflow, compared toa single lump sum capital expense.
+This means that as requirements change, the platform can be expanded to meet the new demands of the business, without over or under-investing in IT.
+Further, monthly usage fees are generally much more palatable on cashflow, compared to a single lump sum capital expense.

 PaaS offers other benefits as well.
 For example, teams from different geographic locations can easily collaborate via a PaaS service.
 Clients of a PaaS service provider have the option to add and remove features as needed, based on necessity and cost.
-Security is improved, with PaaS service provider delivering services such as virus protection and database backups.
+Security is improved, with PaaS service providers delivering services such as virus protection and database backups.